pyjamabrah/pyjamabrah/content/products/library/index.md

 The courses included focus on the ARM Cortex-A (aarch64) and RISC-V RV64 architectures.
 The introductory courses give a over all view of the given architecture.
 Once the architecture is understood, the next in line is the Linux Device Drivers.
 The 101 course, provides a deep insight into how the Linux Kernel Drivers work and the anatomy of a general character driver.

 We focus on the ARM-A class CPUs just because they are very popular and used in Mobiles, Watches, Tablets, Desktops/Laptops and Servers!
-Investment into learning this architecture is to prepare for the future and bullet proof your career!

 ## General Skills